 There are so many moving parts when it comes to video production that it’s easy for beginners to forget some of them.
 Lighting is one of the core components of video production that is often forgotten, yet is absolutely essential.
 One of the first things low budget shoots cut or overlook is lighting, and it’s no coincidence that bad lighting is one of the easiest tells when it comes to picking out low budget work.

-Why is lighting so important during a video production?
+Why is lighting so important in video & film production?
 Here are some of the biggest reasons.

 Lighting sets the mood